purusello/opositest/README.md

 Pillow

+Wheel

+ReportLab

 Tests are included and pass for Django versions 1.5, 1.6, 1.7 and 1.8, running with Python 2.7, 3.3 and 3.4

 Installation
 ------------
-Clone the repo with `git clone https://github.com/tomwalker/django_quiz.git`.
+Clone the repo with `git clone https://github.com/purusello/opositest.git`.

 Run `pip install -r requirements.txt`.
 Run `python setup.py install`